Travel soccer tryouts for the Fall 2017-Spring 2018 seasons have been completed and rosters have been finalized. Thank you for participating.

 IF MY CHILD IS SELECTED ON A TRAVEL TEAM, WHAT ARE THE EXPECTATIONS OF MY CHILD?

-Your child is expected to attend all scheduled practices and games, ready, and on time.
+When players are selected to join a travel team, they are making a commitment to participate in both the Fall and Spring seasons.
+Your child is expected to attend all scheduled practices and games, ready and on time.
 In addition, a respectful, considerate, positive attitude is expected, all conducted within a team environment.
 In return, you and your child can expect to play on a team that develops individual and team soccer skills within a competitive team/league environment.

 HOW DOES TRAVEL SOCCER COMPARE TO REC SOCCER?